At a Glance - Special Cases of Binomial Multiplication

 Find (2x + 4)(2x – 4).

 Hmm, sneaky.
-The stuff we got from multiplying the "first" and "last" terms stayed around, but the stuff from the "outer" and "inner" terms went away.
+The first and last terms stuck around, but the middle terms went away.
 Let's try another example and see if this happens again.
 (Spoiler alert: it will.)

 Find (x + y)(x – y).

-The product of the outer terms and the product of the inner terms are additive inverses, meaning that when you add them, you have zero.
-It is almost as if they have been erased.
+Those middle terms are additive inverses, meaning that when you add them, you have zero.
+It's almost like they've been erased.
 From existence.
 Sorry, we were having another Back to the Future moment.

 The inner terms cancel each other out, and we're left with x2 – y2.